DadiAnas/django_customers_api/readme.md

 In case another app use the default port you can specify a free port:

     $ python manage.py runserver 8485

+To do test cases use this commande:

+   $ python manage.py test

 ### Stop project from execution
 To stop project press ctrl+c: